 Fabric that dries quickly and absorbs moisture is your friend in a hot yoga class.
 Try to avoid wearing anything that is 100 percent cotton, as it will retain sweat and make your clothing heavier.

-Nike Dri-FIT clothing uses an innovative polyester fabric designed to pull away sweat to help you stay dry, comfortable and focused.
-Nike Infinalon fabric is comfortable, thin and light and provides a gentle compression, so you can stretch without limitations.
+Nike Dri-FIT clothing uses an innovative polyester fabric designed to pull away sweat to help you stay dry, comfortable, and focused.
+Nike Infinalon fabric is comfortable, thin, and light and provides a gentle compression so you can stretch without limitations.

-Tops: Form-Fitting for the Win
+Shirts & Tops: Form-Fitting for the Win

-Opt for tank tops rather than tops with sleeves to allow your shoulders and arms to move around freely.
-Also, many tank tops offer a built-in sports bra, which is great if you don't want to deal with removing two sticky layers of clothing after class.
+Opt for tank tops rather than shirts with sleeves to allow your shoulders and arms to move around freely.
+Also, many tank tops offer a built-in sports bra, which is great if you don’t want to deal with removing two sticky layers of clothing after class.

-Go Long on Trousers & Leggings
+Go Long on Pants & Leggings

 Wearing shorts to a hot yoga class means your legs will get sweaty and slippery, making certain leg-holding poses or arm balances trickier.
-Wearing leggings or trousers comes in handy for a number of poses, such as crow pose, where your arms need to rest on your legs.
-Trousers and leggings provide the grip for getting your legs to balance on your triceps.
+Wearing leggings or pants comes in handy for a number of poses, such as crow pose, where your arms need to rest on your legs.
+Pants and leggings provide the grip for getting your legs to balance on your triceps.
 As with all yoga clothing, look for items with minimal seams to improve comfort.

 The Yoga Mat Is Your Friend

-Choose a yoga mat that is durable, thick and non-slippery—even when it gets wet.
+Choose a yoga mat that is durable, thick, and non-slippery—even when it gets wet.
 These mats are great for providing the grip you need to get into your poses without any slippage.